-I think Disney can lose sight of the fact that not everyone taking their children to Disney World places value on the total immersion of Disney characters.
+I think Disney can lose sight of the fact that not everyone taking their children to Disney World places value on the total immersion of Disney.
 Clearly if that is appealing to you, then the choice is quite obvious.

 When someone starts referring to a hotel’s theming, I know they are best suited to a Disney World resort.
 I still help advise families who need a break from Disney after their park experience.

 To Disney’s credit, after waiting more than 30 minutes for a bus at the Grand Floridian, a staff member came out to do hat tricks to entertain us until a bus arrived.

-If you are using the Four Seasons or Waldorf Astoria buses, though, their departure times are set and easy to coordinate.
+If you are using the Four Seasons or Waldorf Astoria buses, though, the departure times are set and easy to coordinate.
 The Waldorf Astoria even has a fantastic website with departure times to each park.

-We have also stayed at a monorail resort only to find it not working for the night.
+We have also stayed at a monorail resort for its convenience only to find it not working for the night.
 This isn’t common, but it does happen.

 Even if you stay onsite to be closer to the parks, those resorts are typically only close to one park, and the other parks will still require a bus or an Uber to get there.

 Regulars to the Walt Disney Resort like the Disney resorts that offer pedestrian access to a park.
 The Contemporary beats the other Magic Kingdom hotels because guests can walk to the park’s entrance.

 All of the Epcot resorts like the Yacht and Beach Clubs, the Swan and Dolphin, and the Boardwalk Inn offer a walking distance to Epcot.
 These resorts are a logical choice if the Epcot Food and Wine Festival is the purpose of the trip.
 There is a path to Hollywood Studios, too, but it is still a 15 minute walk.